7evin/uMacro/README.md

 # uMacro
 Simple, lightweight four-button USB HID keyboard emulator based on Digispark Pro

-Sends Alt-F1, Alt-F2, Alt-F3, and Alt-F5 when pins 9, 10, 11, and 12 (respectively) are brought low.
+An Arduino sketch that sends Alt-F1, Alt-F2, Alt-F3, and Alt-F5 when pins 9, 10, 11, and 12 (respectively) are brought low.
 This implementation uses a four button membrane keypad (https://www.adafruit.com/product/1332).

 Pins 9 and 10 fire once on press.
 Pins 11 and 12 will fire on press and again on release for push-to-mute.
 Use-case is starting/stopping OBS stream, muting/deafening specific audio/microphones.
 Keypad is adhered to the side of an HTC Vive and the Digispark Pro is plugged into the spare USB port on the headset.